A Unified Taxonomy-Guided Instruction Tuning Framework for Entity Set Expansion and Taxonomy Expansion: Conclusions

 \section{Conclusions}

-In this paper, we propose \ours, a unified framework for the three representative entity enrichment task: Entity Set Expansion, Taxonomy Expansion, and Seed-Guided Taxonomy Construction.
-We utilize taxonomy-guided instruction tuning to effectively extract and exploit self-supervision data from the existing taxonomy.
-We then build a unified framework through leveraging the commonality of the three tasks.
-We also conduct extensive experiments on the benchmark datasets, which have demonstrated the superiority of \ours over previous task-specific baselines.
+In this paper, we present \ours, a unified framework designed to jointly address entity set expansion, taxonomy expansion, and seed-guided taxonomy construction.
+We introduce a taxonomy-guided instruction tuning technique that effectively exploits the existing large-scale taxonomy to teach LLMs the commonality of the three tasks (i.e., the skills of sibling finding and parent finding).
+Through extensive experiments on widely used benchmarks for all three tasks, we demonstrate the superiority of \ours over competitive task-specific baselines.